bischmlb/DM551_ex1/assignement.md

 b)

-First we find all the possible maximum values, when throwing a pair of dice.
-The possible outcomes are:
+First we find all the possible scenarios of maximum values, when throwing a pair of dice.
+The possibilities are:
 ```
 X((1,1)) = 1
 X((1,2)) = X((2,1)) = X((2,2) = 2